15 Things to Expect from a Digital Marketing Agency

 8.Digital marketing tools

 Don’t forget to ask for information about the digital marketing tools that the agency uses for marketing.
 Make sure that these marketing tools are great for research and development, optimization, management and media buying.
+Some examples of these tools include Clickfunnels and Leadpages -- two popular landing page software companies.
+Ensuring your agency is equipped with the best toolkit is a powerful way to determine if they are worth your time or not.

 9.A focus on value, not price